muz1lee/MOTdata/README.md

 Add Gaussian noise to the features of samples within each client.
 Participants 1 and 2 have no noise; participants 3 and 4 have 5% noise; participants 5 and 6 have 10% noise; participants 7 and 8 have 15% noise; participants 9 and 10 have 20% noise.
 The lower the noise percentage, the higher the contribution.

 ### Different Distribution & Same Size:
-Different distributions with the same data size, using Dirichlet(1.0) to partition. (challenging)
+Different distributions with the same data size, using Dirichlet(1.0) to partition.